On this page:

 Any cash must be deposited in the controlled money account before further action.

-- account’s purpose and details to distinguish it from other accounts.
+- the account’s purpose and details to distinguish it from other accounts.

 Steps for dealing with controlled money